 Anyone who leaves their Facebook profile unguarded today is a true April fool.

 You have 437 notifications

 Here’s a beautifully annoying prank you can knock out during lunch hour.
-Step 1: Go to your victim’s Facebook profile, and “like” every single thing they’ve ever posted.
+Step 1: Go to your victim’s Facebook profile, and "like" every single thing they’ve ever posted.
 That’s it.
 The next time they log in, they will find hundreds of notifications waiting.
 This is especially effective if they get live updates to their phone, which will be bombarded with alerts while you’re doing your dirty work.
-Don’t miss these best office pranks for April Fools’ Day.
+This might not be the most appropriate prank for work friends, so try one of these best office pranks for April Fools' Day instead.

 The biggest jerk on Facebook is...

 Step 1: Copy this link: http://facebook.com/profile.php?=733 (note, you can swap out the number combination in at the end—just make sure everything up to "php?=" stays exactly the same.)
 Step 2: Paste it into a status update.
 As the preview picture will reveal, this link directs you to your own Facebook profile; in fact, anyone who clicks on it will be linked to their own account.
 Make sure you remove the link preview box from your post so your cover isn’t blown.
 Step 3: Write a clever lead-in to the link—something scintillating, but also a little nasty.
 Example: "Police are desperately searching for this monster—please spread the word. [link]" or, "At long last, I think I’ve found the biggest jerk on Facebook: [link]."
 Step 4: Post it.
 As you wait for legions of unsuspecting friends to click through to their own profiles, go bake some cookies for all the people you’re about to annoy.